 Mix together all ingredients except for crab and butter.

 Add in crab and mix well, forming about 6 medium sized crab cakes.
 Adjust bread crumbs and mayo if needed (add more bread crumbs if too wet, add a little mayo if too dry).

-Pan fry over medium-high heat in butter.
+Pan-fry over medium-high heat in butter and oil combination.